Ice cream: Expansion in popularity

-In the Mediterranean, ice cream appears to have been accessible to ordinary people by the mid-eighteenth century.
-Ice cream became popular and inexpensive in England in the mid-nineteenth century, when Swiss émigré Carlo Gatti set up the first stand outside Charing Cross station in 1851.
+In the Mediterranean, ice cream appears to have been accessible to ordinary people by the mid-18th century.
+Ice cream became popular and inexpensive in England in the mid-19th century, when Swiss émigré Carlo Gatti set up the first stand outside Charing Cross station in 1851.
 He sold scoops in shells for one penny.
 Prior to this, ice cream was an expensive treat confined to those with access to an ice house.
 Gatti built an 'ice well' to store ice that he cut from Regent's Canal under a contract with the Regent's Canal Company.
 By 1860, he expanded the business and began importing ice on a large scale from Norway.

 In New Zealand, a newspaper advertisement for ice cream appeared in 1866, claiming to be the first time ice cream was available in Wellington.
 Commercial manufacturing was underway in 1875.
 Ice cream rapidly gained in popularity in New Zealand throughout the 20th century.
-By 2018, exported ice cream products included new flavors such as "matcha" to cater specifically to Asian markets.
+By 2018, exported ice cream products included new flavours such as matcha to cater to Asian markets.

 Agnes Marshall, regarded as the "queen of ices" in England, did much to popularize ice cream recipes and make its consumption into a fashionable middle-class pursuit.
 She wrote four books: The Book of Ices (1885), Mrs. A.B.
 Marshall's Book of Cookery (1888), Mrs. A.B.
 Marshall's Larger Cookery Book of Extra Recipes (1891) and Fancy Ices (1894) and gave public lectures on cooking.
 She even suggested using liquid nitrogen to make ice cream.

 Ice cream soda was invented in the 1870s, adding to ice cream's popularity.
 The invention of this cold treat is attributed to American Robert Green in 1874, although there is no conclusive evidence to prove his claim.
 The ice cream sundae originated in the late 19th century.
-Several men claimed to have created the first sundae, but there is no conclusive evidence to support any of their stories.
 Some sources say that the sundae was invented to circumvent blue laws, which forbade serving sodas on Sunday.
 Towns claiming to be the birthplace of the sundae include Buffalo, Two Rivers, Ithaca, and Evanston.
 Both the ice cream cone and banana split became popular in the early 20th century.